How to tip in Europe

 Restaurant

-There is never an obligation to leave a tip, but if you want to, then do not give more than 10 percent because that is a bit over the top.
-An easier way could be to round up the bill to the nearest €5 or €10.
+There is never an obligation to leave a tip.
+An easier way is to round up the bill to the nearest €5 or €10.
 Just look out for the line on the bill saying ‘service included’, or ‘service inclus’ (French), or ‘servizio’ (Italian), you get the point.
 That means the service tip is already included so keep that in mind before leaving an extra tip.

 Bar

 Tipping in bars differs from tipping in restaurants.
 First of all, the time spent in a restaurant is usually longer.
 Furthermore, the service is more elaborate than in bars.
-Therefore, paying a 10 percent tip is not necessary.
+Therefore, paying a tip is not necessarily needed.
 We would advise to round up the amount if you are just having drinks or pay an extra euro.

 Taxi